aramis-lab/clinica/docs/CAPS/Specifications.md

     lh.aparc.thickness	lh_bankssts_thickness	lh_caudalanteriorcingulate_thickness …
     /path/to/freesurfer/cortical thickness/parcellation 2.048 2.892 …
     ```
-    This file contains all the cortical thickness information based on the Desikan atlas from FreeSurfer.
+    This file contains the cortical thickness in different regions of the Desikan atlas.

 ### `t1-freesurfer-longitudinal` – FreeSurfer-based longitudinal processing of T1-weighted MR images
-There are three parts: 1) a simple copy of the FreeSurfer unbiased template; 2) a simple copy of the FreeSurfer longitudinal output; 3) additions which are specific to CAPS.
+The outputs of the `t1-freesurfer-longitudinal` pipeline are split into three subfolders, the first one containing the FreeSurfer unbiased template, the second containing the FreeSurfer longitudinal outputs and a third with additional outputs specific to Clinica.

-The first part is a copy of the FreeSurfer unbiased template is as follows:
+FreeSurfer unbiased template:
 ```
 subjects/
 └── sub-<participant_label>/